EthanEpp/saiCommandExecution/README.md

 # Speech Command System

 This repository contains a speech command system that processes audio inputs, transcribes them into text, and executes corresponding commands.
-The system leverages various libraries for audio processing, speech-to-text conversion, and command execution.
+The system utilizers whisber and a distilled SBERT paraphrase model.

 ## Table of Contents
 - [Installation](#installation)